 Dog Exercise Requirements Calculator

-Calculate personalized daily exercise requirements for your dog based on age, breed, health status, activity level, and living environment.
+Wondering how much exercise does my dog need?
+Our free calculator provides personalized daily exercise requirements based on age, breed, health status, activity level, and living environment.

 Important: Always consult your veterinarian before starting a new exercise program, especially for puppies, seniors, or dogs with health conditions.
 Over-exercise can cause serious injury, particularly in growing puppies and dogs with joint/heart issues.